Rakshit11111/FAQ-Assistant/README.md

 ```
 ## 🌍 Environment Variables

-Create a .env file in the project root with the following content:
+Edit a .env file in the project root with the following content:

 ```
 OPENAI_API_KEY=Your_api_key